1907 Basketball Girls with Sweaters Postcards Set and Checklist

 This set of postcards featured a picture of an unknown girl holding a basketball.
 Numerous postcards in the set are known with the girl wearing a different ‘uniform’ in each one.

+The same image is used for all of the postcards with only the color scheme and name on the sweater changing.
 While the names of the teams are not printed anywhere, some of the schools can be determined by the letter and colors.
 For example, a girl with a ‘Y’ likely represents Yale as her colors are blue and white.
+Some have a designation of ‘HS’ on the sweaters, such as the one shown.
+It is unclear if this is to designate a high school or something different.

 The 1907 date here is an estimate of sorts.
 I have seen postmarked versions of these usually with a 1907 postmark stamp, which leads me to believe they were produced that year or shortly before that.